ucsf-wynton/wynton-website-hpc/docs/howto/r.md

   1) mpi/openmpi-x86_64   2) CBI   3) r/4.0.5
 ```

 Make sure to specify the exact version of the `mpi` module as well so that your code will keep working also when a newer version becomes the new default.
-Note that you will have to load the same `mpi` module, and version(!), also whenever you run R code that requires the pbdMPI package or the pbdPROF package.
+Note that you will have to load the same `mpi` module, and version(!), also whenever you run R code that requires these MPI-dependent R packages.

-Continuing, to install pbdMPI, or similarly for pbdPROF, we launch R and call:
+Continuing, to install pbdMPI, and similarly for pbdPROF and bigGP, we launch R and call:

 <!-- code-block label="install-pbMPI" -->
 ```r